 - If you prefer to receive primary medical care or counseling services off campus (or at home)

-To discuss or request a referral:
+To discuss or request a medical referral:

-Finding providers that participate with your insurance
+Finding providers who participate with your insurance

 To find participating providers and facilities ...

 - Enter the zip code for where you want to receive care